mankra/finetune/README.md

-# prepareDataset
+# Finetune
-This is just a modified version of the prepareDataset script from pacman100/DHS-LLM-Workshop
+This is just a modified version of the prepare_dataset and train scripts from pacman100/DHS-LLM-Workshop to finetune a LLM